-Rationale: The project proposes to create two residential parcels of 5.005± acres section above.

-(Parcel 1) and 5.005± acres (Parcel 2).
+Rationale: The project proposes to create two residential parcels of 9.06 acres (Parcel 1) and 6.86 acres (Parcel 2).
 The project parcel is in Low Density Residential (LDR) General Plan Land Use Designation.
+The proposed

-The proposed Tentative Parcel Map has been found consistent with all applicable General Plan policies as discussed in the General Plan Findings with the Estate Residential, Five-Acre (RE-5) Zone and will comply with all applicable development standards for new lots in the zone.
-As proposed and conditioned, the Tentative Parcel Map conforms to the Minor Land Division Ordinance.
+Tentative Parcel Map has been found consistent with all applicable General Plan policies as discussed in the General Plan Findings section above.